benhj/arrow/README.md

 ### Pattern matching

-The power of the list type relly comes into its own with Arrow's pattern matcher.
-The syntax is based on that of POP-11 and thus uses the `matches` keyword to answer the question of whether a pattern matches a given list:
+The power of the list type really comes into its own with Arrow's pattern matcher.
+As with other list syntax, the pattern matching syntax is based on that of POP-11 and thus uses the `matches` keyword to answer the question of whether a pattern matches a given list:

 ```
 ;;; identifier is a boolean